sandeepmangalath/icp-backup/docs/backup_restore_using_ark_and_restic.md

-# Backup and Restore of Applications running on ICP using Ark and Restic
+# Backup and Restore of Applications running on RedHat OpenShift using Velero

-In this document, we will describe how to back up and restore your containerized applications running on IBM Cloud Private (ICP) environment using Ark and Restic.
+In this document, we will describe how to back up and restore your containerized applications running on RedHat OpenShift (RHOS) environment using Velero.

-### Introduction to Velero (also known as Ark) and Restic
+### Introduction to Veloro

-[Velero](https://github.com/heptio/velero); also known as Ark is an open source, kubernetes backup recovery utility from Heptio.
-As of writing this article, the Heptio team and the community contributors are aggressively working on the first Velero release and migrating current Ark deployments to Velero.
-For the purpose of this article we will refer to the backup utility as Ark.
+[Veloro](https://github.com/vmware-tanzu/velero) is an open source, kubernetes backup recovery utility laregely contributed by Heptio team.
+As of writing this article, Heptio has been acquired by VMware and the community contributors have aggressively worked on the assimilation of Velero as a first class citizen in VMware's Tanzu mission critical portfolio.

-Ark provides backup and restore capabilities for all or part of your kubernetes cluster.
+Velero provides backup and restore capabilities for all or part of your kubernetes cluster.
 It backs up all tags, deployments, persistent volumes, and more.
-Since v0.6.0, Ark has adopted a plugin model which enables anyone to easily implement additional object and block storage backends, outside of the main Ark repository.
+Since v0.6.0, Velero has adopted a plugin model which enables anyone to easily implement additional object and block storage backends, outside of the main Velero repository.
+This allows

-With the [integration of Restic](https://blog.heptio.com/ark-v0-9-alpha-now-with-restic-14ad6b402ab3), Ark now natively supports backing up and restoring data from any Kubernetes volume or persistent volume.
-Restic takes file-level backups of your data, and has several key features that make it a great fit for Ark’s needs:
+Velero natively supports backing up and restoring data from any Kubernetes volume or persistent volume and.can be used to restore individual crds, or deamon set; practically any kubernetes resources via Custom Resource Definitions.
+Each Velero operation -- on-demand backup, scheduled backup, restore -- is a custom resource, defined with a Kubernetes Custom Resource Definition (CRD) and stored in etcd.
+Velero also includes controllers that process the custom resources to perform backups, restores, and all related operations.

+This facilitates back up or restore of all objects in the cluster, or more granular filtering of objects by type, namespace, and/or label.

+Velero is ideal for the disaster recovery use case, as well as for snapshotting your application state, prior to performing system operations on your cluster (e.g. upgrades).

-* Supports multiple storage backends, including IBM Cloud Object Storage, Amazon S3, Google Cloud Storage, Azure Blob Storage, and Minio
+* Supports multiple storage backends, including IBM Cloud Object Storage, Amazon S3, Google Cloud Storage, Azure Blob Storage, and Minio amongst others
 * Fully encrypts backup data at rest and in transit with AES-256 in counter mode
 * Only backs up data that has changed since the prior backup, using content-defined chunking
 * De-duplicates data within a single backup for efficient use of storage

 ![](./images/ark/ct_quote.png)

 ### Scope

+This guide provides an overview and guidance on when it is applicable to use Velero for backup and restore operations.
+It also provides an IBM opinated view on the Velero product, its key capabilities and future outlook.
+Furthure, in demonstrating how it works; this guide the learnings from using Velero to backup and restore a realistic Stateful application that is more commonly encountered in an enterprise setting.

+*****************
+Replace

-In this guide, we will set up and configure the Ark client on a local machine, and deploy the Ark server into our Kubernetes cluster.
+We will set up and configure the Ark client on a local machine, and deploy the Ark server into our Kubernetes cluster.
 We'll then deploy a sample Nginx app that uses a Persistent Volume for logging, backup the application to IBM Cloud Object Storage, simulate a disaster recovery scenario and restore the application with its persistent volume.

 We are following the [companion guide for IBM Cloud Kubernetes Service (IKS)](https://medium.com/@mlrborowski/using-ark-and-restic-to-provide-dr-for-ibm-kubernetes-service-cae53cfe532) with the following differences:
 1. Using ICP vs. IKS